jeev20/jeev20.github.io/_posts/2025-02-18-notesonpracticalstatisticsfordatascientist.md

 ---
 layout: post
-title: Notes on Practical Statistics for Data Scientist 📗
+title: Notes on Practical Statistics for Data Scientists 📗
-date: 2025-02-18 09:22 +0100
+date: 2025-04-15 23:00m +0100
 categories: ["datascience", "fundamentals"]
 tags: ["notes"]
 mermaid: true
-published: false
+published: true
 ---

-This is my personal notes of the book [Practical Statistics for Data Scientists - 50+ Essential Concepts Using R and Python by Peter Bruce, Andrew Bruce, Peter Gedeck.](#Bruce-Bruce-Gedeck-2020).
-I will update this post, as I study and digest the contents of the book.
+This is my personal notes of the book [Practical Statistics for Data Scientists - 50+ Essential Concepts Using R and Python by Peter Bruce, Andrew Bruce, Peter Gedeck.](https://books.google.no/books?hl=no&lr=&id=k2XcDwAAQBAJ&oi=fnd&pg=PP1&dq=9781492072942&ots=dEKcnlVmx1&sig=A4W7tK5Um6BTbuzr3_gOvVinDRg&redir_esc=y#v=onepage&q=9781492072942&f=false) I will update this post, as I study and digest the contents of this book.

 ## Chapter 1 - Exploratory Data Analysis

-John W. Tukey established the field of exploratory data analysis through his 1977 publication [exploratory data analysis](#john-tukey-1977), in which he introduced methods to explore a dataset by using plots and summary statistics (mean, median etc.).
-Later in 2015, one of Tukey's former undergraduate student David Donoho published a summary article [50 years of Data Science](#david-donoho-2015) showing the genesis and developments of data science as a field.
+John W. Tukey established the field of exploratory data analysis through his 1977 publication [exploratory data analysis](https://archive.org/details/exploratorydataa0000tuke_7616), in which he introduced methods to explore a dataset by using plots and summary statistics (mean, median etc.).
+Later in 2015, one of Tukey's former undergraduate student David Donoho published a summary article [50 years of Data Science](https://courses.csail.mit.edu/18.337/2015/docs/50YearsDataScience.pdf) showing the genesis and developments of data science as a field.

 * Before analyzing the data it is important to identify the type of data to be studied.